tnemoz/website-latest/_posts/2024-08-15-coding-the-alphazero-search-algorithm-from-scratch-part-2.md

 ```
 {: file='mcts.py' .nolineno }

 Finally, if `advance` is set to `True`, we want to change the `root` along with the player associated to it.
 In all cases, we return the action to take.
-All i all, this is the final implementation of the `decide` method:
+All in all, this is the final implementation of the `decide` method:
 ```python
     def decide(self: Self, advance: bool = True) -> Optional[Action]:
         """Decide the next move to be played.